cfengine/documentation/reference/components/cf-agent/bundles-for-agent/methods-in-agent-promises.markdown

 ---
 layout: default
-title: methods in agent promises
+title: methods
-categories: [Reference, Components, cf-agent, Bundles for agent,methods in agent promises]
+categories: [Reference, Components, cf-agent, Bundles for agent,methods]
 published: true
-alias: reference-components-bundles-for-agent-methods-in-agent-promises.html
+alias: reference-components-bundles-for-agent-methods.html
 tags: [reference, bundles, agent, methods, promises, promise types]
 ---

 Methods are compound promises that refer to whole bundles of promises.
 Methods may be parameterized.
 Methods promises are written in a form